 - Add existing content in a roundup tour or to a resource list

-- Subtract the key points of a procedure described in a post and develop a word document as template to help your readers to implement the procedure described with ease
+- Subtract the key points of a procedure described in a post and develop a word document as a template to help your readers to implement the procedure described with ease

 - Add existing content as training or reference material in subscription sites

-- Use existing content as core foundation for a new online business activity (like consulting, mentoring, online teaching, etc.)
+- Use existing content as a core foundation for new online business activity (like consulting, mentoring, online teaching, etc.)

 What do you think?
 How else can you do for content repurposing?
 Send me your ideas and your comments!